 The Board's goals guide the library into the future.
 Each year the Board reviews our long range plan and prioritizes our goals and objectives at an annual retreat, a half-day planning meeting held at a Board member’s home.

 Since 2001, the Board has cooperated and assisted the City of Roslyn in their quest to renovate the Old City Hall / Library building.
 This is an exciting $3 million project that will update mechanical, electrical, and structural elements of the building, install handicapped access, expand the footprint of the library, and open the old gymnasium for a community center.
 Phase I of this project was completed in 2011, with a new foundation and heating system installed, among other things.
-Phase 1b was finished in 2012 and made the ground floor fit for temporary occupancy by the library and City Council as we work to raise money to finish the first floor, the permanent home of the library and community center.
+Phase 1b was finished in 2012 and made the ground floor fit for temporary occupancy by the library, city administration offices and City Council as we work to raise money to finish the first floor, the permanent home of the library and community center.

 Click here for more information about the Building Renovation Project.